The Bowen movement works with the fascia and our body's ability to react where healing is required, when and where the therapist directs it.

 Clients have reported significant improvements with asthma, migraines, irritable bowel, infertility and other reproductive problems.
 There are no such things in this life as guarantees and this can be said of Bowen as well.
 If the body responds to the treatment, then it can and will start the process of repair.
 If it doesn’t respond, then no harm is done.

-One of just a handful of Bowen Therapists in South Yorkshire, Nicky practices Bowen Therapy from her office in Doncaster.
+I am one of a handful of Bowen Therapists in South Yorkshire, and practices Bowen Therapy from my studio in Doncaster.

 Contact Nicky if you have any questions about Bowen Therapy, or to enquire about or schedule an appointment.